Intel plans online TV service as PC chip sales wane

 Intel has struggled to get its virtual television service off the ground due to unwillingness on the part of major media content providers to let the company unbundle and license specific networks and shows at a discount to what cable and satellite partners pay, according to sources.

-Silicon Valley has been taking aim at the U.S. cable television market - dominated by major distributors such as Comcast (CMCSA.O) and DirecTV Group DTV.O and program makers like Walt Disney Co (DIS.N) and Time Warner Inc (TWX.N).
-Technology companies see opportunities due to reasons ranging from shifting viewer habits to mounting programming costs.
+Silicon Valley has been taking aim at the U.S. cable television market - dominated by major distributors such as Comcast and DirecTV Group and program makers like Walt Disney Co and Time Warner Inc. Technology companies see opportunities due to reasons ranging from shifting viewer habits to mounting programming costs.

 A STEP BEYOND